xsank/EasyProxy/README.md

 The sample config is about mysql proxy, so you can access the mysql database actually at backend through the `localhost 9527`, you can easily modify the `default.json` to change the service.
 Also you can `curl localhost:7259/statistic` to get the current connection status.
-If you want to know more debug info about the proxy, you can switch on the `debug` config, then you can `curl http://localhost:6060/debug/pprof` to get more details.
+If you want to know more runtime debug info about the proxy, you can `curl http://localhost:7259/debug/pprof` to get more details.

 # License